MDMCproject/MDMCproject.github.io/_sources/pages/installation/docker.rst.txt

 :download:`Download mdmc docker-compose tar <../../_static/files/linux/mdmc.tar.gz>`

-.. include:: docker/docker-compose-env-linux.rst
+Then, open the empty file 'token' and paste your personal access token into it.

-Then in a terminal, in the directory where the docker-compose.yml and the .env files are located, do the following:
+Then in a terminal, in the directory where the docker-compose.yml and the token file is located, do the following:

 .. include:: docker/docker-compose-run.rst